-Knowledge of the breeding seasons of white-tailed deer is essential for management and of great interest to hunters.
+Knowledge of the breeding seasons of white-tailed deer is es-Sential for management and of great interest to hunters.
 It provides hunters and managers information about when rutting activity occurs and certain measures of herd health.
 Breeding dates are estimated by collecting fetuses from does and aging them using a growth curve developed in South Carolina.
 Once fetus age is determined, managers back date to the date of conception to estimate breeding date.
 The South Carolina fetal growth curve has never been evaluated in any other state.
 Fawning dates of does relocated from the Delta, Thin Loess, and Lower Coastal Plain soil regions of Mississippi to the MSU Deer Research Unit differed from fawning dates estimated using the South Carolina fetal growth curve.
+The objective of this project is to develop a more accurate fetal growth curve.